Deaf Awareness Week

-Lip reading is incredibly important to many people who have hearing loss and I can't express enough how important it is to keep your month visible.
-In fact, I didn't realise how much I still relied on lip reading until the pandemic hit.
+Lip reading is incredibly important to many people who have hearing loss and I can't express enough how important it is to keep your mouth visible.
+In fact, I didn't realise how much I still relied on lip-reading until the pandemic hit.
 Face coverings have proved incredibly difficult and I often have to ask people to repeat themselves several times when in shops and I sense the sales staff's growing exasperation when I have to ask them again!

 But many people with hearing loss wear no hearing aid at all.

 Let's use Deaf Awareness Week just to be mindful that any person - child or adult that we come into contact with might not be able to hear perfectly.
 In fact, there is a 1 in 6 chance that they don't.
 Let's make a small change, be mindful to look at people when talking to them, keep your mouth visable when restrictions allow and if someone asks you to repeat yourself, be patient and don't slow down your speech - unless it's naturally very fast.
 These small changes will make a huge difference to how you make a deaf person feel.